ibarak2/Barak-Kaldess-04-12-2022/README.md

 # Welcome

-This weather app created as part of a home task using React.js and AccuWeather APIs.
+This is a mobile responsive weather app created as part of a home task using React.js and AccuWeather APIs.

 ## Techs